Who we are

 Data Protection Authority

-The relevant supervisory authority with responsibility for privacy or data protection matters in the jurisdiction of Funeral Partners and/or a Funeral Partners Group Company.
+The relevant supervisory authority with responsibility for privacy or data protection matters.

 European Economic Area (EEA)